 In Somerset County, Maine, Fern Arable protests at her father’s intention to kill a runty pig.
 She takes the pig and determines to raise it as her own, naming it Wilbur.
 She is forced to leave Wilbur in her Uncle Homer’s barn.
 There Wilbur feels lonely and ignored amongst all the other animals but soon makes a friend in the spider Charlotte.
 When Wilbur learns that his fate is to end up cooked, he becomes depressed.
 However, Charlotte comes up with a solution – she weaves a web that has the words ‘Some Pig’ written in it and soon the whole county comes to marvel at Wilbur’s uniqueness.

 Charlotte’s Web (1952) began as a children’s book by E.B.
 White.
 This was made into a charming and delightful animated film, Charlotte’s Web (1973), from Hanna-Barbera.
 This later gave birth to a direct-to-video sequel, Charlotte’s Web 2: Wilbur’s Great Adventure (2003).
 And here Charlotte’s Web emerges as a live-action film.
 The remake has clearly been conceived following the success of Babe (1995), which reinvented the standard talking animals animated film in live-action using a blend of animatronics and CGI.
 A number of other talking animal classics like 101 Dalmatians (1996), Dr Dolittle (1998), E.B.
-White’s Stuart Little (1999), Animal Farm (1999), Garfield (2004), Yogi Bear (2010), Paddington (2014), The Jungle Book (2016) and Peter Rabbit (2018) have also received the live-action treatment in the last few years.
+White’s Stuart Little (1999), Animal Farm (1999), Garfield (2004), Yogi Bear (2010), Paddington (2014), The Jungle Book (2016), Peter Rabbit (2018) and Clifford the Big Red Dog (2021) have also received the live-action treatment in the last few years.

 Alas, Charlotte’s Web 2006 remains only a couple of rungs on the ladder above the inanity of similar talking barnyard animals efforts like Racing Stripes (2005) and its rapping, farting and pooping barnyard animals or the same year’s Barnyard (2006), which featured hip animals driving cars and motorcycles.
 At least there are no overtly annoying and in-your-face pop culture references here, although we do get farting horses, a hip rat and wisecracking crows who engage in slapstick chases through the dump.
 All the supporting barnyard animals, which are voiced by names no less impressive than Oprah Winfrey, John Cleese, Steve Buscemi and Robert Redford, are only drawn as simplistic, easy comic caricatures.
 All considered, Charlotte’s Web at least emerges better than it might have when you contrast it to an embarrassment like Racing Stripes.